PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 An 11-run synthetic 2,000-op validation+planning median changed from 0.120197s
 to 0.118535s (1.01x).
 No model conversion or inference was run.

+Split thresholds and quantization calibration controls now have one TensorFlow- and Torch-free owner in `artifact_preparation.py`.
+Resolution is guarded by the normalized artifact plan: default direct conversion reads no split or quantization option/environment value, while requested artifacts keep the previous defaults and numeric conversions.
+The quantization mapping is immutable, and the central exporter no longer owns a duplicate resolver or environment-key list.
+Focused artifact/core/architecture validation passes 126 tests, including rejecting option access on the unrequested path.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted